IronZack95/Blind_Game/README.md

 - **Socket.io**

-  WebSocket is a communication protocol which provides a full-duplex and low-latency channel between the server and the browser.
+  [WebSoket](https://socket.io/) is a communication protocol which provides a full-duplex and low-latency channel between the server and the browser.
   This takes advantage of the existing TCP connection created by HTTP protocol to establish a bidirectional channel.
 Socket.io is used in two different contexts in the project.
 In the multiplayer to swap all information between the various clients connected to the same game room, to which a specific soket.id is assigned.
 In the Singleplayer to load updated data at the end of a game and download the updated data from the database.